xlwings/xlwings/docs/command_line.rst

                         (New in 0.23.4)
     copy                Run "xlwings copy os" to copy the xlwings Office Scripts module.
 Run "xlwings copy gs" to copy the xlwings Google Apps Script module.
-                        (New in 0.26.0)
+Run "xlwings copy vba" to copy the standalone xlwings VBA module.
+Run "xlwings copy vba --addin" to copy the xlwings VBA module for custom add-ins.
-    auth                Microsoft Azure AD: "xlwings auth azuread", see https://docs.xlwings.org/en/stable/server_authentication.html
+                        (New in 0.26.0, 'vba' added in 0.28.7) auth                Microsoft Azure AD: "xlwings auth azuread", see https://docs.xlwings.org/en/stable/server_authentication.html
                         (New in 0.28.6)